 - It operates from 6.30 am until 5.30 pm during the period of November to March and from 6.30 a.m. until 6 p.m. during the period of April to October.

-Other religious buildings of the town also include the Church of the Virgin Mary (Gothic style; UNESCO site); Church of St. Gangolf (built in the 14th century, style is late Gothic); Benedictine abbey (12th century Roman basilica); Jesuit church (13th century building).
+Other religious buildings of the town also include the Church of the Virgin Mary (Gothic style; UNESCO site), the Church of St. Gangolf (built in the 14th century, style is late Gothic), the Benedictine abbey (12th century Roman basilica), and the Jesuit church (13th century building).
 All buildings in terms of architecture have unique features and, no doubt, are worthy of attention.

-Like me, you may also be interested in various architectural styles and here is what I found out.
+I really like medieval architecture and you may also be interested in various architectural styles.
+Here is what I found out.
 The former residence of the Bishops of Trier, and now the palace of the Electors deserves a special mention.
 The palace complex is made in the luxuriant Rococo and Renaissance styles and is decorated with numerous statues and embossed gilding.
 A beautiful landscape park adjoins the palace.

 - Entrance to the park is free, so many local residents and guests of the town enjoy spending time here among the flower beds and fountains.